Skip to content Skip to footer

 For international travelers willing to heed the pleas of such places to look elsewhere for vacation inspo, United Airlines is launching a global expansion of service expressly intended to widen horizons beyond the usual tourism hotspots.

-The Chicago-based carrier will add eight overseas cities to its schedule in 2025, including to several destinations where no other U.S.-based carrier offers service, according to a United announcement
+The Chicago-based carrier will add eight overseas cities to its schedule in 2025, including several destinations where no other U.S.-based carrier offers service, according to a United announcement

 International Destinations Getting New United Flights in 2025